FlorineLin/FlorineLin.github.io/contents/CampusActivities.md

 - Vice President of the Social Survey Association（SIA）, Nanjing University, 2025-

-- Vice President of the Linquan Piano Club, Nanjing University, 2025-
+- Vice President of the Lyreland Pianoforte Assn, Nanjing University, 2025-

 - Member of the All-Media Creative Studio, Psychological Center, Nanjing University, 2024-